Cruising (film): Production

 This film is not intended as an indictment of the homosexual world.
 It is set in one small segment of that world, which is not meant to be representative of the whole.

 Friedkin later claimed that it was the MPAA and United Artists that required the disclaimer, calling it "part of the dark bargain that was made to get the film released at all" and "a sop to organized gay rights groups".
 Friedkin claimed that no one involved in making the film thought that it would be considered as representative of the entire gay community, but gay film historian Vito Russo disputes that, citing the disclaimer as "an admission of guilt.
 What director would make such a statement if he truly believed that his film would not be taken to be representative of the whole?"

-Friedkin has said that he was disappointed with Pacino's lack of professionalism during the shoot, claiming that he was often late and did not add any ideas to the character or to the film.
+Friedkin has said that he was disappointed with Pacino's lack of professionalism during the shoot, claiming that he was often late and did not contribute any ideas to the character or to the film.
 On the other hand, Pacino has said that Friedkin did not let him know how to interpret the end of the film, saying, "Am I the killer at the end of the picture or have I gone gay?
 To this day I don't know because Friedkin never told me how to play my final scene."
 In his autobiography, Friedkin says that a single shot can change the whole plot of a movie when talking about Cruising, implying that the ambiguous ending might not have been planned from the start.
-However, some elements in the movie do suggest that Burns might be the killer, like a scene at the beginning, showing him wearing the killer's cap, as well as the fact that Richards does not attack first, and that Burns stabs him.
+However, some elements in the movie do suggest that Burns might be the killer, such as a scene early in the film in which he’s shown wearing the killer's cap, and the fact that Richards does not attack first, and that Burns stabs him.
 Furthermore, the killer is said to sing a nursery rhyme before he kills, and Burns is the only person who sings one in the movie.